JTL III: Leadership lessons, laughter, and life-changing connections

-The Journey to Leadership Tier III class visited the U.S Army Materiel Command, U.S. Army Sustainment Command’s higher headquarters, at Redstone Arsenal, Alabama, as part of the course curriculum.
-Students met with leadership, received mission overviews, and took a tour of Redstone Arsenal.
+Brig.
+Gen. John “Brad” Hinson, commanding general, U.S. Army Sustainment Command, presents Kimberly Conrad, Journey to Leadership Tier III student, her graduation plaque during the class graduation ceremony held last Nov.
+22, at ASC headquarters, Rock Island Arsenal, Illinois.
 JTL is a dynamic, three-tiered leadership development program, developed and administered by ASC G3/5/7 (Operations and Training) Training and Program branch.
-(Courtesy photo)
+(Photo by Jon Micheal Connor, ASC Public Affairs)

 |Date Taken: